arcan1s/ahriman/docs/triggers.rst

 Triggers
 ========

 The package provides ability to write custom extensions which will be run on (the most) actions, e.g. after updates.
-By default ahriman provides two types of extensions - reporting and files uploading.
-Each extension must derive from the ``ahriman.core.triggers.Trigger`` class and implement ``run`` method
+By default ahriman provides three types of extensions - reporting, files uploading and PKGBUILD syncronization.
+Each extension must derive from the ``ahriman.core.triggers.Trigger`` class and implement at least one of abstract methods:

+* ``on_result`` - trigger action which will be called after build process, the build result and the list of repository packages will be supplied as arguments.
+* ``on_start`` - trigger action which will be called right before the start of the application process.
+* ``on_stop`` - action which will be called right before the exit.

+Note, it isn't required to implement all those methods (or even one of them), however, it is highly recommended to avoid trigger actions in ``__init__`` method as it will be run on any application start (e.g. even if you are just searching in AUR).
+Trigger actions will be called on specific application commands (e.g. package addition or repository update).

 Trigger example
 ---------------